tbd-ai/tbd-tools/MXNet-MemoryProfiler/README.md

 array([[ 3.,  3.,  3.],
        [ 3.,  3.,  3.]], dtype=float32)
 ```
-**We have successfully installed the modified MXNet now we describe how to use it to generate memory profile graphs**

-Note the following:
+## Install MXNet With Memory Profiler using virtualenv

+## Example Usage: Sockeye

-1. Refer [here](https://github.com/awslabs/sockeye) to understand how to install and use Sockeye.
+- __Step 1__ Refer [here](https://github.com/awslabs/sockeye) to understand how to install and use Sockeye.
-2. Refer [here](https://github.com/apache/incubator-mxnet/tree/master/example) to see MXNet usage examples.
+- __Step 2__ Refer [here](https://github.com/apache/incubator-mxnet/tree/master/example) to see MXNet usage examples.
-3. **The memory profiler provided here works with MXNET Version v0.12.0 hence it can be used with Sockeye versions that support MXNET v0.12.0.** This memory profiler has been tested with Sockeye version 1.12.3 of the branch 'origin/arxiv_1217'.
+- __Step 3__ **The memory profiler provided here works with MXNET Version v0.12.0 hence it can be used with Sockeye versions that support MXNET v0.12.0.** This memory profiler has been tested with Sockeye version 1.12.3 of the branch 'origin/arxiv_1217'.
 When installing sockeye, You can checkout the archive branch by:
 ```
 git checkout origin/arxiv_1217
 ```

-## USAGE

-1. Run whatever sockeye/mxnet model you want to profile and place the stderr output file in a folder.
+- __Step 4__ Run whatever sockeye/mxnet model you want to profile and place the stderr output file in a folder.
 Let us call this folder 'logs'.
 For example, save a sockeye models output to file in the following manner:
 ```
 python3 -m sockeye.train \